NDAR/nda-tools/README.md

 <ol>
 <li>Retrieve the csv files with that were used to create the original submission and which contain data that needs to be corrected.
-This includes all csv files where data needs to be added, removed or updated.</li>
+This includes all csv files where data needs to be added, removed, or updated.</li>
-<li>Correct the files by adding, removing or updating information as needed.</li>
+<li>Correct the files by adding, removing, or updating information as needed.</li>
 <li>Run the vtcmd with the -rs command line argument.
 Specify the value of the submission which you need to correct data for.
 Then list all of the csv files that you made corrections to.
 If there was a csv
 file from the original submission that did not contain any changes, it is not necessary to supply the file as an argument at this time.
  </li>
 </ol>

-For example, if the original submission with id 123456 consisted of file1.csv, file2.csv and file3.csv, and corrections needed to be made to file1.csv and file2.csv, the command to fix qa errors will look like:
+For example, if the original submission with id 123456 consisted of file1.csv, file2.csv, and file3.csv, and corrections needed to be made to file1.csv and file2.csv, the command to fix qa errors will look like:
 <code>